luzimar/EasyExpressions/README.md

 # EasyExpressions

 ## Features
-- Combine expressions using boolean operators (And, loading...)
+- Combine expressions using boolean operators (And, Or)

 ## Installation
 dotnet add package EasyExpressions